 X) (Optional) Use facts for setting default org/loc, possibilty to disable this via global settings tho.

 Ohad, Dominic - what you think?
 I'd rather file new issue for the new solution and close this one.

-#10 Updated by Dominic Cleal almost 4 years ago
+#10 Updated by Dominic Cleal about 4 years ago

 I prefer A or C. If you're doing A though, I think it might be better (clearer?) as an attribute of the taxonomies rather than settings.
 While I like getting the location/org from the proxy, the many to one issue bothers me - I would prefer something slightly more inflexible, but is more deterministic.